Table of Contents

 Adjusting individual feedback and points

 Rubric items are consistent for each question, which means that you can apply them to any number of submissions.
-However, sometimes you want to give local, individual feedback.
+However, sometimes you want to give local, individual feedback on a submission (e.g., you want to give one student extra credit or bonus points on one question).
 You can do this with Submission Specific Adjustments which allow you to add or subtract points as well as provide specific comments to the submission.
 To create a line or paragraph break in your comment, use Shift + Enter.

 If you would like to see which submissions a specific rubric item has been applied to, you can click on the magnifying glass icon next to the rubric item.